uyuni-project/sumaform/README_ADVANCED.md

    * `disable_download_tokens`: disable package token download checks.
 Set to `false` to enable checking
    * `forward_registration`: enable forwarding of registrations to SCC (default off)
    *  `server_registration_code` : register server with SCC key and enable modules needed for SUMA Server during deployment.
 Set to `null` by default to use repositories for deployment
+   * `login_timeout`: define how long the webUI login cookie is valid (in seconds).
+Set to null by default to leave it up to the application default value.

 ## Adding channels to SUSE Manager Servers